 What is Case Writing?

-A case writing involves a case study or any current, social, political or economic issue.
+A case writing involves a case study related to a business/managerial/industry issue or any current, social, political or economic issue.
 You are expected to process the information, analyse the given data, identify the reasons/claims and suggest an appropriate course of action.
 Case studies can be applied to any field of study.
 It is advised to have a good knowledge of the latest happenings and general management issues to perform well in a case writing.

 Generally, you will be asked to complete your case writing in 15-45 minutes and limit it to 50-200 words.